 - The age requirement must comply with the Israeli requirements for that category (17 for a private car).

 You need to make an appointment before you go to Misrad HaRishui (Bureau of Motor Vehicles) at myVisit. (https://myvisit.com/#!/home/signin/)

 Converting an existing foreign license – immediate conversion

 Misrad HaRishui allows olim and returning residents who have a valid foreign driver’s license that was valid for at least 5 years before the date of aliyah or return to receive an Israeli driver’s license without a theory or road test.
 Olim may do this within 3 years of their aliyah.
 Returning Residents may do this within their first year of returning to Israel.

 - check what category of licenseyou need, for private cars it’s B

 - complete the online driver’s license application and health declaration and print

 - get a photograph and if needed, an eye exam, taken at a Femi Premium optician’s store or just a photo taken at an Issta store –https://www.gov.il/he/Departments/DynamicCollectors/photo_driving_license_stock?skip=0&limit=10

 - teudat oleh (immigrant booklet)

-- foreign driver’s license The driver’s license has to have an issue date of at least 5 years before aliyah, if it doesn’t, bring the previous driver’s license, as well, or bring a document from the Bureau of Motor Vehicles that gave you the license that states when you were first issued a driver’s license.
-Photocopy the documents.
+- foreign driver’s license – The driver’s license has to have an issue date of at least 5 years before aliyah, if it doesn’t, bring the previous driver’s license, as well, or bring a document from the Bureau of Motor Vehicles that gave you the license that states when you were first issued a driver’s license.
+Photocopy both sides of the documents.